David Jurgens

 I research how humans behave by observing the things we say, what we do, and who we are.
 My research combines linguistic analysis and network science together to understand behavior in its natural social context.
 I collaborate with colleagues from areas such as Psychology, Linguistics, Digital Humanities, and Sociology to improve our theories using data-driven insights and methodologies.

-Prospective students: I am recruiting PhD students in Fall 2024 to work on Natural Language Processing through CSE (apply here).
-Competitive applicants should have significant experience with NLP methods; a strong interest (or coursework) in social psychology or experience with experiments and causal inference are helpful too.
+Prospective students: I am not actively recruiting PhD students who would start Fall 2025.
+However, I will still look at applications in CSE for those work on Natural Language Processing.
+I am most interested in students who have significant experience with NLP methods and a strong interest (or coursework) in social psychology or experience with experiments.

 Publications